 Driving provides older people freedom, independence, and key social interactions with their community that many people take for granted in their youth.
 But the privilege of driving is based on the ability to safely operate a motor vehicle.
 Drivers aged 70 and over have an increased motor vehicle crash risk per miles driven in comparison to middle-aged drivers.
 Those that drive infrequently are at greatest risk.
 Thus, impaired function due to age-related disorders should be viewed as a flashing yellow traffic signal—a warning that driving privileges should be reassessed.

 Providing medical care to older people can be complicated.
 People often have many different health care practitioners at different locations.
 Travel and transportation issues become more difficult as people age.
-The drugs that are covered by the Medicare prescription drug plan vary between insurance companies and change frequently.
+The medications that are covered by the Medicare prescription drug plan vary between insurance companies and change frequently.
 Assistance by a team of health care practitioners under the leadership of a primary care physician or a doctor who specializes in the care of older people (geriatrician) is the best way to deal with these complexities.